Sign up for access to discounts, event updates, and exclusive content

 Fun Fact: Muscle Memory

 You might hear the term “muscle memory” thrown around when people talk about returning to training after a long time.
 This refers to the neural pathways created in our brains when we learn skills, such as specific movement patterns.
-Whilst your physical strength will drop back to baseline without practise, your neural pathways will degrade at a slower rate, leaving you with some limited ability greater than that of a beginner.
+Whilst your physical strength will drop back to baseline without practise, your neural pathways will degrade at a slower rate, leaving you with some limited ability greater than that of a true beginner.

 Riding The Recovery Wave For Better Training Results